From the February 2012 Conservationist

 By Laurie LaFond

-Winter in Fort Edward: crystal clear, star-filled nights; cold, sunny days spent bundling up and bracing against the bitter wind; snowy landscapes, and…a raptor festival.
-A what, you ask?
+Winter in Fort Edward: crystal clear, star-filled nights; cold, sunny days spent bundling up and bracing against the bitter wind; snowy landscapes, and

 Trained hawks and owls demonstrate

 their aerial ability with the help of human

 Just when you thought you'd heard of everything, along comes something else to expand your horizons.
 If asked what hearty northern New Yorkers do to enjoy winter, you'd expect answers like skiing, snowshoeing, snowmobiling, and maybe somebody would even toss out the possibility of a polar bear swim.
 Hey, as long as these things are accompanied by a cup of hot cocoa, why not?
 But in Fort Edward, NY, a rural part of western Washington County, nothing says mid-winter fun like Winter Raptor Fest.

 This year marks the second annual Winter Raptor Fest: a gathering to celebrate the existence of birds of prey.
 The festival returns to the heart of the Washington County Grasslands Important Bird Area (IBA) on March 10 & 11.

 This exciting event, which features live owls, hawks and falcons, is part of a mission to raise public awareness of, and protection for, state-endangered short-eared owls and other at-risk birds that depend on the Washington County Grasslands IBA for their survival.